 In an article recently published in the Annual Review of Psychology, HBS Professor Kathleen L. Valle HBS Research Fellow Max H. Bazerman and their colleagues synthesized groundbreaking negotiation studies to date and pinpointed five emerging areas of research which they consider critical for the future.

 - Preconception Count: Almost anyone has an idea of how a negotiation will go before they begin

-- Ethical Behavior: Typically a person sees themselves as more ethical than the other party.
+- Ethical Behavior: Typically a person sees themselves as more ethical than the other part.

-- Face-to-Face, Phone or Email: Fact-to-face meeting tend be more productive as they foster rapport and there is less misunderstanding and deceit.
+- Face-to-Face, Phone or Email: Fact-to-face meetings tend to be more productive as they foster rapport and there are fewer misunderstandings and deceit.
 Email doesn’t have the social aspect and is not the best way to negotiate.
-For instance, one study found that 24 people were in a decision making group on the internet and there were 102 instances of rudeness and impulsive behavior.
+For instance, one study found that 24 people were in a decision-making group on the internet and there were 102 instances of rudeness and impulsive behavior.
 The same study had 24 people face to face in a room and there were only 12 remarks that would be considered rude.

 - Negotiation with More Than Two Players: When you have more people in the negotiating process it becomes more complicated.
 Often if they set down some ground rules things will run a little smoother.

 7 Simple Steps to Negotiating